josephJaoNasser/multi-output-image-compressor-js/README.md

 - Sharp JS must be installed before using this module.
 - Use Multer to upload the image to memory to get the buffer.
+- Optional: Use streamifier if you want to create a readable stream out of the file buffer

 ## Compress Single
 Accepts a request object with an image file inside.